That child’s face is more disturbing than all the monsters combined.

 Aside from Basketball Nightmare‘s one player mode, there’s also a two-player-mode where you basketbrawl against teenagers from other countries who look eerily similar to your team, just with different palette swap.
 Why can’t you control the monster teams?
 Would that have ruined the one-player mode’s mystique?
 There’s also a CPU vs. CPU mode, where the computer battles against each other.
 Again, no monsters, only children from around the world resolving their differences on the eternal basketball court.

-Like a B movie that’s appreciated for its demerits, Baskektball Nightmare is similarly worth playing, if only to taste of the truly busted gameplay.
+Like a B movie that’s appreciated for its demerits, Baskektball Nightmare is similarly worth playing, if only to experience the truly busted gameplay.
 Perhaps the game will be merciful and you’ll dominate the five creature teams contained within, or perhaps you’ll get slaughtered – literally and figuratively – by the werewolves (of course if you lose, they get to eat you – what did you expect?).
 Either way, there’s very little at stake.
 It is, after all, only a dream.